Tobey (song)

 "Tobey" is a song by American rappers Eminem, Big Sean, and BabyTron.
-It was released on July 2, 2024, through Shady Records, Aftermath Entertainment and Interscope Records as the second single from Eminem's twelfth studio album The Death of Slim Shady (Coup de Grâce).
-The song makes numerous references to Star Wars and Spider-Man, the latter of which has been portrayed by the song's namesake, Tobey Maguire.
-It has charted within the top 30 in Australia, Canada, New Zealand, the United Kingdom, and the United States.
+It was released on July 2, 2024, through Shady Records, Aftermath Entertainment, and Interscope Records as the second single from Eminem's twelfth studio album The Death of Slim Shady (Coup de Grâce).
+The song serves as the fourth collaboration between Eminem and Big Sean, and makes numerous references to Star Wars and Spider-Man, the latter of which has been portrayed by the song's namesake, Tobey Maguire.
+In Eminem's verse, he criticizes his fifth-place ranking on Billboard and Vibes "50 Greatest Rappers of All Time" list and Melle Mel's questioning on the former's high ranking.